-CodeHS's Arizona Computer Science course teaches the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem-solving skills.
+CodeHS's California 9-12 teaches the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem-solving skills.
 Once students complete this course, they will have learned material equivalent to a semester college introductory course in computer science and be able to program in JavaScript.
+The course is fully aligned to the California 9-12 Computer Science standards outlined by the California Board of Education.